 In many communities, areas prone to river, stream, or coastal flooding are protected in part by the construction of levees and floodwalls, which block the rising waters from entering low areas.
 However, when heavy rainfall events occur either in conjunction with external flooding or independently of it, the interior areas must address disposal of the rainwaters that are accumulating behind the structures.
 When the water elevation on the river side is higher than the elevation of rainwaters on the inside, and gravity evacuation cannot occur, pumps must be used.
 When they fail from lack of maintenance or power failures, the results can be disastrous.
-In August 2017, three years after completion of the \$14 billion post-Katrina upgrade of the New Orleans levees, several generators powering pump systems designed to evacuate water from inside the levees during heavy rainfall events failed and caused considerable damage.
+In August 2017, three years after completion of the \$14 billion post-Katrina upgrade of the New Orleans levee system, pumps designed to evacuate water from inside the levees during heavy rainfall events failed.